momentohq/public-dev-docs/docs/develop/basics.md

 object.
 See the examples in the `Configurations` namespace in the source code of your SDK to see how they are constructed.

-We hope that these configurations will meet the needs of most users, but if you find them lacking in any way, please open a github issue, or contact us at `support@momentohq.com`.
+We hope that these configurations will meet the needs of most users, but if you find them lacking in any way, please open a GitHub issue on that SDK repo, or contact us at `support@momentohq.com`.
 We would love to hear about your use case so that we can fix or extend the pre-built configs to support it.

 ## Constructing a Cache Client